List of Major League Baseball annual runs batted in leaders

 Lou Gehrig briefly held the single-season RBI record with his 175 in 1927 before Hack Wilson topped this total with 191 in 1930.
 In total Gehrig was responsible for three of the seven seasons in which a player hit 170 or more RBI.

-In baseball, a run batted in (RBI) is awarded to a batter for each runner who scores as a result of the batter's action, including a hit, fielder's choice, sacrifice fly, bases loaded walk, or hit by pitch.
+In baseball, a run batted in (RBI) is awarded to a batter for each runner who scores as a direct result of the batter's action, including a hit, fielder's choice, sacrifice fly, or a walk or hit by pitch with the bases loaded.
 A batter is also awarded an RBI for scoring himself upon hitting a home run.
 However, if a run scores because of an error that the defense commits on a batted ball, the batter does not (in most cases) receive an RBI; the exception is when the official scorer deems the run would've scored with or without an error, such as when an error occurs on a fielder's choice.

-In Major League Baseball (MLB), a player in each league wins the "RBI crown" or "RBI title" each season by hitting the most runs batted in that year.
+In Major League Baseball (MLB), a player in each league (Note: Recognized "major leagues" include the current American and National Leagues and several defunct leagues – the American Association, the Federal League, the Players' League, and the Union Association (however, RBI statistics are not available for the Union Association).
+Seven negro league baseball leagues are also recognized as major leagues between 1920 and 1948: Negro National League I (1920–1931); Eastern Colored League (1923–1928); American Negro League (1929); East–West League (1932); Negro Southern League (1932); Negro National League II (1933–1948); and Negro American League (1937–1948).) wins the "RBI crown" or "RBI title" each season by hitting the most runs batted in that year.
 The first RBI champion in the National League (NL) was Deacon White; in the league's inaugural 1876 season, White hit 60 RBIs for the Chicago White Stockings.
 The American League (AL) was established in 1901, and Hall of Fame second baseman Nap Lajoie led that league with 125 RBIs for the Philadelphia Athletics.
 Over the course of his 27-season career, Cap Anson led the NL in RBI eight times.
 Babe Ruth and Honus Wagner have the second- and third-most RBI titles, respectively: Ruth with six, and Wagner with five.
 Several players are tied for the most consecutive seasons led with three: Anson (twice), Ty Cobb, Rogers Hornsby, Ruth, Joe Medwick, George Foster, and Cecil Fielder.
 Notably, Matt Holliday won the NL title in 2007 by one RBI over Ryan Howard, only overtaking Howard due to his performance in the 2007 National League Wild Card tie-breaker game.
 Had Howard won the 2007 title, he would have led the NL in a record four consecutive seasons from 2006 to 2009.
-The most recent champions are Kyle Tucker in the American League, and Matt Olson in the National League.
+The most recent champions are Pete Alonso in the American League, and Alec Burleson in the National League.
+Alonso became the first player to win the RBI title in both the American and National League.